 Over the next couple of weeks I’ll be sharing the following lifestyle suggestions to support your body:

 Today’s post focuses on the first item on the list: Drinking liver supporting teas.

 The liver is your major organ of detoxification and as such it is tasked with breaking down and eliminating all the pesticides, xenoestrogens, pollution, and other toxins you come into contact with on a daily basis.

-When your liver is overburdened or becomes congested you are more prone to sickness, weight gain, and skin issues as your body try to store or eliminate those toxins in other ways.
+When your liver is overburdened or becomes congested you are more prone to sickness as your body tries to store or eliminate those toxins in other ways.

 A great way to help your liver is to drink teas or take tinctures that offer liver supportive properties.
 My three top herbal helpers are: